Gilles Palsky

-Gilles Palsky (born 1962), is a French geographer and Professor at the Pantheon-Sorbonne University in Paris, France from 2007 to 2015.
+Gilles Palsky (born 1958), is a French geographer and Professor at the Pantheon-Sorbonne University in Paris, France from 2007 to 2015.
 He is a member of the editorial board of Cybergéo and Imago Mundi, and known for his work on the history of statistical graphics and thematic mapping in the 19th century.

 Biography

 Palsky was a student at the Ecole Normale Supérieure (ENS) in Saint-Cloud from 1978 to 1983.
 He graduated in 1981 in the field of history of geography.
 In 1990 he obtained his PhD from the University of Paris 1 with a thesis on the history of quantitative mapping before 1914, which was subsequently published in 1996.
 In 2003 he obtained his habilitation at the Paris 12 Val de Marne University with a thesis, entitled "L'esprit des cartes.
 Approches historiques, sémiologiques et sociologiques en cartographie" (The spirit of maps.
 Historical approaches, semiology and sociology in cartography).

-Palsky was lecturer at the Paris 12 Val de Marne University from 1991 to 2006, and Professor at the Pantheon-Sorbonne University from 2007 to 2014.
+Palsky was assistant-professor at the Paris 12 Val de Marne University from 1991 to 2006, and Professor at the Pantheon-Sorbonne University from 2007 to 2014.
 He was member of the Management Board the Faculty of Humanities and Science at the Pantheon-Sorbonne University, and director of specific research "Territories, Representation, Actors" in the urbanism master program from 2005 to 2007.
 From 2009 to 2014, he chaired the Scientific Advisory Committee of the 23rd section at the Pantheon-Sorbonne University.
 Since 2010, he heads the special research "Geoprism" in master programme of geography.

 Palsky is a founding member of the OUCARPO (OUvroir de CArtographie POtentielle), an initiative around mapping potential.
-It was created May 3, 2013 at the initiative of the philosopher William Monsaingeon.
+It was created May 3, 2013, at the initiative of the philosopher Guillaume Monsaingeon.

 In 1996 Palsky was awarded the George Erhard award by the French geographical society Société de géographie.